soarxyn/nano_llms/README.md

   - Maybe maximum calculation as well, but it should be more subtle as it takes $O(V^2)$.
   - Ingestion of large whole text chunks into memory (won't scale for training split, as probably will flood RAM and make swap a bottleneck during Regex matching).
 - The same assignment from CS336 suggests that switching from frequency recalculation at every step to frequency deltas should alleviate the quadratic complexity.
+- Using RustBPE's implementation has solved all issues and lets us train on the TinyStories train split.